"That's your Uncle Grandpa for ya. Drops in, shows you a good time, and then you never see him again. Just like your father."

 Raising the Steaks: "Tiger Trails" features black belt zombie pets.
 One of them is a pet rock.

 Reality Warper: He gives Haruhi Suzumiya a run for her money.
-Being able to literally do anything, there's no telling just how he'll solve a problem.
+Being able to do almost anything, there's no telling just how he'll solve a problem.
 Sometimes it seems like he doesn't alter reality so much as reality conforms to his desires.

 In "Space Emperor", the creature Melvin gets transformed into looks strikingly similar to Festro.